-This furnace can be installed in any of three positions.
-Figures 16-18 on the following pages show the three positions.
+This furnace can be installed in any of the four positions.
+Figures 16 to 20 on the following pages shows the four installation positions.
 The installer must consider the following services: gas pipe, electrical power, drain trap, intake and exhaust vents.
 Also consider the air conditioning connections and drain, access to filter(s) and access to furnace and a/c for repair.
 Drains and traps of furnaces installed in spaces subjected to freezing temperature must also be protected against freezing.

 The combustion air inlet fitting is a 2" PVC Socket to Pipe Thread adapter.
-Choose the intake location and remove the appropriate plastic cap, if applicable.
-Install the adapter to the exterior panel using the locknut on the inside of the panel, and the gasket on the outside of the panel to create an air tight seal.
-Failure to apply the gasket on the cabinet exterior voids the warranty.
+Choose the intake location and remove the appropriate plastic cap.
+Install the adapter to the exterior panel using the gasket (on the outside of the panel and the locknut on the inside of the panel).
+Failure to apply gasket on cabinet exterior voids the warranty.